Skip to content

 3. Paginate

-Repeat Steps 1–2 with offset until all tracks are processed.
+Repeat Steps 1–2 with the explicit audit_genres offset until all audit tracks are processed.
+This classification offset is separate from the enrichment and audio page.next_offset traversals above.

 Report cumulative progress between batches: "Batch 3/N: M audited, X changes staged, Y confirmed."